xuanwang91/ChemNER/README.md

 # ChemNER: Fine-Grained Chemistry Named Entity Recognition with Ontology-Guided Distant Supervision

 ## Code
 The code for distant supervision generation is in ```corpus.ipynb```.
-The next step is to train a sequence labeling model (Bi-LSTM, RoBERTa, ChemBERTa, ...) based on distant supervision.
+The next step is to train a standard sequence labeling model (Bi-LSTM, RoBERTa, ChemBERTa, ...) based on distant supervision.

 ## Data
 The data is in the folder ```/data```.
 The training data is too big to be uploaded and can be found here: [CHEM_train.json](https://virginiatech-my.sharepoint.com/personal/xuanw_vt_edu/_layouts/15/download.aspx?UniqueId=eff0d607e51041b78813c8d3b06683a3&e=jNf2Hi).
 The human-annotated test data is in ```/data/CHEM_test_annotations.jsonl```.